vchantreauj/DS_video_processing/README.md

 # Mojo

 Mojo test: count spermatozoïds from video

+mojo_chantreau: main file with functions

+mojo_annexes: usage example and illustration of each step of the process of counting

+Quick test:

+import mojo_chantreau

+mojo_chantreau.process_n_img_from_video(video_file='mojo_video1.avi', nb_im=10, mov_dist=40, plot_res=True, obj_area=400, kept_dist=30)

+Method:

 Superpervised learning is not an option, so we need to use statistical methods and unsupervised learning

+1. Get nb_im images from video (default: 10)

-1. Work on one image to get a number of objects
+2. get a number of objects for one image

-1.1 get images from video

-1.2 equilize values for one image
+2.2 enhance contrast values for the image

-1.3 find best parameters to binarize it so the background is gone
+2.3 binarize the image

-1.4 get the mean area of one object

-1.5 With the total area, deduce the number of object
+2.4 Thank to a mean area obj_area for one spermatozoïd (default: 400), and the total area for the image, deduce the number of objects

-2. Normalize this image in a simple representation to get rid of the noise, so it can be compare to one another
+3. get a representation of the object of this image to get rid of the noise, so it can be compare to one another.
+All points are map to n clusters, then the centroïd of each cluster are taken for representing the n objects.

-2.1 Nb of object = nb of clusters
+3.1 Nb of object = nb of clusters

-2.2 kmeans to affecteach black pixel to one cluster
+3.2 kmeans to affect each black pixel to one cluster

-2.3 Calcul the centroïds (possible biais due to superimposed objects)
+3.3 get the centroïds (possible biais due to superimposed objects)

-2.4 The matrix with the centroïds is a representation of the image, with each centroïd supposed to be one object

-3. Compare each image representation to the next one, to assess static object, moving object and appearing/disappearing object (due to focal or border)
+4. Compare each image representation to the next one, to assess static objects, moving objects and appearing/disappearing objects (news/losts) (due to focal or border)

+5. Merge the lists (losts, statics, movings, news) obtained while processing the nb_im and mean the closest points (within kept_dist distance) to get rid of redundancies

+6. The lenght of the resulting list is the number of spermatozoïds for this video !